2 Samuel 24 — A king learns that worship without cost is just performance

-6 min read
+9 min read

-What follows is swift , a devastating , a shocking act of , and one of the most quietly profound statements about in the entire Bible.
+What follows is swift , a devastating , a shocking act of , and a statement about that has been echoing through sermons and prayers ever since.
 This chapter closes the book, but it opens the door to something much bigger.

-Something was already wrong between God and Israel.
+Something was already wrong between God and .
 The text says the Lord's anger was burning against the nation — we aren't told exactly why — and in that tension, was moved to do something that sounds completely reasonable on the surface.
 He wanted to count his people.

 But Joab — and here's the surprising part — pushed back.
 This is the same Joab who killed people without blinking.
 The same Joab who rarely questioned an order.
 And even he could see this was wrong: